DevGrow/devgrow.github.io/_posts/2010-03-18-why-flash-is-here-to-stay.markdown

 - unity
 ---

 There's a huge debate stirring around the internet about the capabilities of HTML5 and it's threat to Adobe Flash, Microsoft Silverlight and other rich internet application (RIA) technologies.
 The amount of support behind HTML5 is encouraging and great to see, as it will only help it's adoption by both browsers and users, however it is important to understand it's capabilities and limitations.
-As the hype builds up, so does the flash-bashing around forums and blogs - something that needs to change.<!-- more -->
+As the hype builds up, so does the flash-bashing around forums and blogs - something that needs to change.